scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `timestamp`: The 32-bit timestamp indicates the creation time of this PCB.
 It is set by the originating core AS.
 The expiration time of the corresponding path segment is computed relative to this timestamp.
 The timestamp is encoded as the number of seconds elapsed since the POSIX Epoch (1970-01-01 00:00:00 UTC).
 - `segment_id`: The 16-bit identifier of this PCB and the corresponding path segment.
 The segment ID is required for the computation of the message authentication code (MAC) of an AS's hop field.
 The MAC is used for hop field verification in the data plane.
 The originating core AS MUST fill this field with a cryptographically random number.

 **Note:** See [](#hopfield) for more information on the hop field message format.
-The SCION Data Plane Specification provides a detailed description of the computation of the segment ID field and the verification of the hop field in the data plane.
+The SCION Data Plane Specification provides a detailed description of the computation of the MAC and the verification of the hop field in the data plane.

 #### AS Entry {#ase-message}